psweens/VAN-GAN/README.md

 # VAN-GAN: Vessel Segmentation Generative Adversarial Network

 ## Introduction
 Innovations in imaging hardware have led to a revolution in our ability to visualise vascular networks in 3D at high resolution.
 The segmentation of microvascular networks from these 3D image volumes and interpretation of their meaning in the context of physiological and pathological processes unfortunately remains a time consuming and error-prone task.
 Deep learning has the potential to solve this problem, but current supervised analysis frameworks require human-annotated ground truth labels.
-To overcome these limitations, we present an unsupervised image-to-image translation deep learning model called the *vessel segmentation generative adversarial network* (VAN-GAN).
+To overcome these limitations, we present an unsupervised image-to-image translation deep learning model called the ***Vessel Segmentation Generative Adversarial Network (VAN-GAN)***.
 VAN-GAN integrates synthetic blood vessel networks that closely resemble real-life anatomy into its training process and learns to replicate the underlying physics of an imaging system in order to learn how to segment vasculature from 3D biomedical images.
 By leveraging synthetic data to reduce the reliance on manual labelling, VAN-GAN lower the barriers to entry for high-quality blood vessel segmentation to benefit imaging studies of vascular structure and function.

 ## Methodology
 This Python package utilises image-to-image translation to segment 3D biomedical image volumes of vascular networks.
 Our unsupervised deep learning framework builds upon [CycleGAN](https://arxiv.org/abs/1703.10593) in several ways: